 - Potato masher.
 You can use this for potatoes obviously but also egg salad and so many other things.

 - Stainless steel strainers.
-I use these for draining pasta, dusting powdered sugar and even cleaning veggies.
+I use these for draining pasta, dusting powdered sugar and even cleaning veggies, this comes in my linked utensil set.

 - Emersion blender.
-Makes making soup or homemade tomato sauce so much easier!!
+Makes making soup or homemade tomato sauce and even homemade mayo so much easier!!

 - Zester or grater.
 I use my grater zester combo way more than I ever thought I would and I have to say it's amazing and dual purpose.